-It was with interest I read of a Medical News Today article looking at how pet sleeping habits impact people.
+It was with interest I read of a Medical News Today article looking at how pet sleeping habits affect people.

 Dogs and Disease